scrudgey/DJ2020/tools_and_equipment_management.md

-we need to emphasize modular composing components e.g. two panels under screws that intercommunicate through wires with some alarm sensors
+we need to emphasize modular composing components e.g. two panels under screws that intercommunicate through wires with some alarm sensors tools can be basic and self-explanatory if not multi-purpose

+the guy at the bar says he has a mission for you
+    "oh but do you know how to crack a safe?"

+crack a safe -> safecracking tools basic lockpicking -> 3 different types of lock, (padlock, tubular lock, regular lock) disable a security camera -> different methods cut a fence bypass a keycard reader spoof rfid exploit a RTE sensor